Home » FAMILY » Eight Habits for a Happy and Healthy Marriage

 True love just isn’t sex and candlelight dinners – it’s sticking together through job loss, anger, cancer, miscarriages, debt, hard-headedness and hard-heartedness, sick children, and career changes.
 It is putting each other first always – ahead of your mother, your children, and yourself.

 These eight habits aren’t magic – the magic happens when you make them a part of your marriage.
 And these habits aren’t all that is necessary.
-Hundreds of books have been written on the topic of protecting and nurturing your marriage.
-But these eight habits may be a good place to start.
+Hundreds of books have been written on protecting and nurturing your marriage.
+But these eight habits are a good place to start.

 An excellent wife, who can find?
 For her worth is far above jewels.
 The heart of her husband trusts in her, and he will have no lack of gain.
 She does him good and not evil all the days of her life.